Many Ontario Parks have well-maintained trails for winter use.

 5. Stay safe on your winter travels

-Before you leave home, check our Ontario Parks Ski Report for the latest conditions.
+Before you leave home, check our Ontario Parks Snow Report for the latest conditions.

 Avoid crossing over bodies of water, travel with a buddy, and make sure someone else knows where you are and when you plan on returning.
 Bring water and snacks with you, too!